cqbent/mwraadvisory/wp-content/plugins/wp-responsive-recent-post-slider/readme.txt

 4. Design-4
 5. Also work with Gutenberg shortcode block.
 6. Category shortcode for post
+7. Gutenberg Block
+8. Gutenberg Block Support

 == Changelog ==

+= 2.3.1 (08, May 2020) =
+* [+] New - Added 'lazyload' shortcode parameter for all slider shortcodes.
+Now you can able to set lazy loading in two different method lazyload="ondemand" OR lazyload="progressive".
+* [+] Update - Minor change in CSS and JS.
+* [*] Template File - Minor template file has been updated.
+If you have override template file then verify with latest copy.

+= 2.3 (13, April 2020) =
+* [+] New - Added Gutenberg block support.
+Now use plugin easily with Gutenberg!
+* [+] New - Added 'align' and 'extra_class' parameter for slider shortcode.
+Now both slider shortcode are support twenty-ninteent and twenty-twenty theme gutenberg block align and additional class feature.
+* [*] Tweak - Code optimization and performance improvements.

+= 2.2.5 (24, Jan 2020) =
+* [*] New : Added new shortcode parameter "posts" for both shortcode.

 = 2.2.4 (26, Dec 2019) =
 * [*] Tested : Tested with Gutenberg blocks.